qmtoaster/patches/cos7/3.3.5/readme.txt

    variable SIMSCAN_DEBUG="5" is defined.
 With SMTP_DEBUG (above) defined monitoring SMTP transactions is simplified.

-   In order to log SMTP TX to different file you can edit /var/qmail/supervise/smtp/log/run and replace everything with the following:
+   In order to log SMTP TX to different file you can stop qmail edit '/var/qmail/supervise/smtp/log/run' and replace everything with below, save and start qmail :

       #!/bin/sh
       LOGSIZE=`cat /var/qmail/control/logsize`